dotlang/language/README.md

 - When defining types, you can append `<A, B, C, ...>` to the type name to indicate it is a generic type.
 You can then use these symbols inside type definition.
 - When defining functions, if input or output are of generic type, you must append `<A,B,C,...>` to the function name to match required generic types for input/output.
 - When you define a variable or another type, you can refer to a generic type using it's name and concrete values for their types.
 Like `Type<int, string>`
-- When calling a function, if generic type values can be deduced from input you don't need to specify them.
-But if not (which means generic types are used for function output), it is required to specify types.
+- Generic functions, must make use of their type argument in their input.
 - Argument names for generics must be single letter capitals.
-- When defining a generic type or function, you can use `T:Base` notation for generic type to force user to specify a concrete type which is child of `Base` type.
 ```
 type Map<K,V> := K => V
-type Stack<T: Customer> := T[]  ;define base type for generic type
+type Stack<T> := T[]  ;define base type for generic type
 func push<T>(s: Stack<T>, x: T)
 func push<int>(s: Stack<int>, x: int) ;specialization
 func pop<T>(s: Stack<T>) -> T